How To Decouple A Subwoofer From The Floor

 Improvement In The Quality Of The Bass

-This helps with taming the especially powerful subwoofers that can physically shake things and cause the room to resonate.
+It can also help with taming the especially powerful subwoofers that can physically shake things and cause the room to resonate.

 Even when using 2 subwoofers, decoupling can help level out the amount of bass in the room so there isn’t as many peaks which can cause things to sound boomy.